voicegain/platform/ANNOUNCE-TR.md

 This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

+The installer for the Zoom Meeting Assistant is now signed with an Extended Validation Certificate so you will no longer see warnings when trying to install that software.

 ### October 25, 2022

 The release addresses these specific Transcribe App issues: